tonywaiweb/tinymce-docs/migration-from-4.x/migrating4x.md

 ---
 layout: default
-title: Migrating from TinyMCE 4.x to Tiny 5.0.
+title: Migrating from TinyMCE 4 to TinyMCE 5.
-title_nav: Migrating from 4.x
+title_nav: Migrating from 4
-description: Instructions for migrating from TinyMCE 4.x to Tiny 5.0.
+description: Instructions for migrating from TinyMCE 4 to TinyMCE 5.
 keywords: migration considerations premigration pre-migration
 ---